What is the Anthropocene?

 The Anthropocene today

-Humans have likely used more energy since 1900 than in all of previous human history combined.
-By the end of the twentieth century a scientific consensus emerged that due primarily to the burning of fossil fuels, global warming of the atmosphere was taking place at an accelerating rate.
+Humans have likely used more energy since 1900 than in all of the preceding human history combined.
+By the end of the 20th century a scientific consensus emerged that, primarily due to the burning of fossil fuels, global warming of the atmosphere was taking place at an accelerating rate.

-This has affected the polar regions most immediately, but there is today a growing understanding of the links to rising sea-levels, extreme weather events and desertification.
+This has affected the polar regions most immediately, but today there’s a growing understanding of the links to rising sea levels, extreme weather events and desertification.
 Meanwhile, the use and continued testing of nuclear weapons from 1945 provided a new global marker (sometimes referred to as a 'golden spike') for the Anthropocene.
-The world-wide presence of radioactive fallout, which will remain detectable in the earth's soils for at least 100,000 years, is favoured by some geologists as marking the definitive transition out of the Holocene.
+The worldwide presence of radioactive fallout, which will remain detectable in the earth's soils for at least 100,000 years, is favoured by some geologists as marking the definitive transition out of the Holocene.

 A human age?

 The concept of the Anthropocene has been strongly criticised by some scholars for appearing to suggest that humanity as a whole is responsible for the environmental damage caused.
 In fact, it’s a highly unequal process, with western societies accounting for the vast majority of energy use, industrial production and pollution in the past, present and foreseeable future.
 Nevertheless, the Anthropocene has begun to inspire a new generation to understand more clearly who and what is responsible for the ecological changes going on around us.